 What is Melbourne’s identity?
 What is its style?
 When flicking through a magazine or watching a film – or, better yet, travelling – Parisian, Belgian, English and New York style is quite discernable despite the multinationals trying their darnedest to create a homogenised, generic global look, whether they know it or not.
 But how does Melbourne fare?
-What is our contribution and could you spot a Melburnian out of town?

 I know I have been spotted before.
 A perfect stranger in Sydney told me I must be from Melbourne.
 I didn’t know what to think.
 He went on to say that he liked it and wished Sydney had a bit more of it.
 Lovely words and nice for the ego, but what did he mean?
 What did he want more of?